mpaluchowski/cycling.paluchowski.com/content/training/cycling-without-coffee/index.md

 <!--more-->

 I mean, think of all the places where bicycles and coffee go together.
-We have [bike shops that serve coffee](http://kolarski.eu/cafe-kolarski/).
-Roasters that produce [Coffee for Cyclists](https://kawadlakolarzy.pl).
+We have [bike shops that serve coffee](https://kolarski.eu/kawiarnia/).
+Roasters that produce coffee marketed to cyclists.
 Weekend group rides always start with espresso shots at an open-early coffee shop.
 Heck, we even go on "Coffee Rides", where we cycle from cafe to cafe, for cake and the inevitable cup of dark gold.

 Coffee's a known performance enhancer in sports. [^1]